Reserve, Montana

 Reserve is a census-designated place (CDP) in Sheridan County, Montana, United States.
 The population was 23 at the 2010 census.

 The town of Wakea was platted in 1911.
 The name was changed in 1912 with the establishment of the post office.
 The name comes from the proximity to the Fort Peck Indian Reservation.

+History

+The area was first settled by homesteaders when the reservation land was made available by the Dawes Act of 1887.